nicoverbruggen/NickelTypeFix/README.md

 1. Hooked and looked-up symbols are optional: if a symbol isn't present on a given firmware, that fix does not run (instead of aborting the mod).

-2. If the justification fix can't locate its instruction pattern, or the bytes at a target site aren't what's expected, the fix logs and is skipped.
-When it does apply, all of its edits are located and verified up front and are written both-or-nothing (a mid-write failure rolls the already-patched sites back).
+2. If a byte-patch fix (justification or letter-spacing) can't locate its instruction pattern, or the bytes at a target site aren't what's expected, that fix logs and is skipped.
+When one does apply, all of its edits are located and verified up front and are written both-or-nothing (a mid-write failure rolls the already-patched sites back).

 3. The hinting fix carries a persistent `disabled-by-safety` marker: if `FT_Load_Glyph` is ever unexpectedly unavailable at runtime, it records the marker and passes glyphs through untouched on this and every later boot, leaving the vertical and justification fixes running.